emiliaajax/emoji-provider/README.md

 ```

 ### replaceEmoticonsWithEmojis(text)
-Returns a new text with emoticons replaced with emojis.
+Returns a new string with emoticons replaced with emojis.

 ```js
 const newText = replaceEmoticonsWithEmojis('Hi! :D How Are you? :)')